 The type of entry methods you add to your giveaway largely depend on your campaign objective.
 As Greg’s main focus was building engagement with his existing audience, his entry points reflected his goal.
 Let’s look at some examples below.

-Greg actively creates video content across YouTube, TikTok, live streams, and other platforms.
+Greg actively creates video content across TikTok, live streams, and other platforms.
 The more views he gets for his videos, the more organic reach and ad revenue he receives.

 Many of Greg’s entry methods involve users watching or rewatching specific videos to earn points towards their leaderboard rankings.